smartdevicelink/sdl_evolution/proposals/nnnn-ios-show-manager.md

 - (instancetype)initWithConnectionManager:(id<SDLConnectionManagerType>)connectionManager configuration:(SDLTextAndImageConfiguration *)configuration;

 /**
- Update text fields with new text.
+ Update text fields with new text set into the text field properties.
 Pass an empty string `\@""` to clear the text field.
-Pass `nil` to leave the field as it is currently set.

  If the system does not support a full 4 fields, this will automatically be concatenated and properly send the field available.